mheadd/voiceingov.org/_posts/2007-02-15-building-better-ivrs.md

 >
 > <property name=&#8221;bargein&#8221; value=&#8221;dtmf&#8221;/>
 >
-> Additionally, using the â€œbargeintype&#8221; property can help ensure that bargains only occur when there is an active grammar matched.
-Finally, you can use the â€œmarktime&#8221; property of the application.lastresult$ object to determine where in a prompt a caller barged in (this is a new feature oF VoiceXML 2.1).
+> Additionally, using the "bargeintype&#8221; property can help ensure that bargains only occur when there is an active grammar matched.
+Finally, you can use the "marktime&#8221; property of the application.lastresult$ object to determine where in a prompt a caller barged in (this is a new feature oF VoiceXML 2.1).
 This can be helpful in determining If the bargein was accidental or purposeful.

 **6. Do not disconnect for user errors, including when there are no perceived key presses (as the caller might be on a rotary phone); instead queue for a human operator and/or offer the choice for call-back.**

-> Although there arenâ€™t a lot of rotary callers out there, there are some.
+> Although there aren't a lot of rotary callers out there, there are some.
 And since handling multiple noinputs/nomatches is pretty straightforward in VoiceXML, there is no reason not to include this in your applications:
 >
 > <catch event=&#8221;noinput nomatch&#8221; count=&#8221;3&#8243;>